 The venue should match the theme and the atmosphere you want to create.
 A symposium about innovation in a classic conference center would feel out of place.
 A symposium on sustainability in a green, bright building, however, reinforces your message.

-Technology is crucial for a symposium.
-Good microphones for panel discussions, screens for presentations, and possibly a livestream for online participants.
-At a knowledge event or symposium, the content is the product — if the sound isn't good or the presentation is unreadable, you'll lose your audience.
+Technical equipment is crucial for a symposium.
+You need good microphones for panel discussions, screens for presentations, and possibly a livestream for online participants.
+At a symposium, the content is the product: if the sound quality is poor or the presentation is unreadable, you’ll lose your audience.

 Recruiting and engaging participants